umbraco/UmbracoDocs/Extending/FileSystemProviders/Azure-Blob-Storage/index-v9.md

 ## Setting the services and middleware

-We're almost there, the last step we need to do is to setup the required services and middleware, this may sound daunting, but thankfully there is extension methods that does all this for us, all we need to do is invoke them in the `ConfigureServices` and `Configure` methods in the `startup.cs` file.
+We're almost there, the last step we need to do is to set up the required services and middleware, this may sound daunting, but thankfully there are extension methods that do all this for us, all we need to do is invoke them in the `ConfigureServices` and `Configure` methods in the `startup.cs` file.

 Invoke the `.AddAzureBlobMediaFileSystem()` extention method in the `ConfigureServices` method: